sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/policies.md

 To deactivate a policy, simply delete it.
 A worker process periodically checks the embeddings policies and resolves them into a list of repositories to index.
 Another worker then creates a new index job for each repository and queues it for processing.
-A repository cannot be queued for indexing if
+A repository cannot be queued for processing if

 - it is already queued or being processed
 - a job for the same repository and the same revision already completed successfully